 Not Included in the Program Fee:

 - Immigration fees (usually about €300);

-- Food not covered in meal plan (primarily weekends);
+- Food not covered in meal plan (But allowance should cover grocery shopping to allow students to cook on weekends);

 - Ground transport for travel other than program-sponsored excursions and amounts over the initial

 May 1st- FYSA students must formally accept their offer of admission to UNCW and pay

 enrollment deposit to secure their spot at UNCW for spring ‘15 (this is the deadline regardless